castellanos70/PrimeFactorAttack/README.md

 5) Different button styles at different levels.

 6) 1 IS NOT A PRIME!!!
 A number of the bonus levels ask the player to do something with primes and something different with composite numbers.
-Then present 1 and expect students to call it a prime.
+These dumb levels then show the number 1 and expect students to call it a prime.
 Well, 1 is neither a composite number nor a prime.
-It gets really old having 4th grade students I have demoed this to tell me that my students did not pay attention when in grade school.
+It gets really old having 4th grade students I have demoed this to tell me that my students need to come and go to study with this or that grade school teacher would could teach these things really well.

 7) Theme shift: Many of the explosions are both nice looking and mathematical.
 I think it would be nice to add "famous mathematicians" theme that ties all the levels together.